DanilIvanchik/ResWizard-Java/README.md

 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(1).png)
 <br>
 <br>
-Outcome Page: It's important to emphasize that a user who has registered an account without verifying their email address will be unable to generate a page and will instead receive an error message.
+Outcome Page.
+When the user clicks on the selected language, a file with the specified language is downloaded, which was uploaded by the owner on the customization page.
+It's important to emphasize that a user who has registered an account without verifying their email address will be unable to generate a page and will instead receive an error message.
 <br>
 <br>
 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(18).png)